PierreGode/MMM-PhoneDetect/README.md

     turnOnCommand: "vcgencmd display_power 1 2", // Command to turn on the mirror
     turnOffCommand: "vcgencmd display_power 0 2", // Command to turn off the mirror
-    checkInterval: 5000, // Check for phone presence every 5 seconds },
+    checkInterval: 5000, // Check for phone presence every 5 seconds
+    nonResponsiveDuration: 3600000, // Duration in milliseconds (1 hour by default) },
 },
 ```